Website icon Xpert.Digital

 According to the IMF, supply chain disruptions, along with rising commodity prices and accumulated consumer savings, are one reason for rising consumer prices.
 According to the IMF, this global inflation will peak at the end of 2021 and then fall back to pre-crisis levels in many countries in mid-2022.

-Supply chains in Europe and the USA are still often disrupted – Image: Statista
+Supply chains in Europe and the USA are still frequently disrupted – Image: Statista

 Write to me